Tiegris/K8sMonitorNet/README.md

 - mnet.uri.port: port to ping (valid port number)
 - mnet.uri.path: path to ping (string)
 - mnet.timeout: timeout in seconds (int)
-- mnet.period: delay between the begining pings in seconds (int)
+- mnet.period: delay between the beginning pings in seconds (int)
 - mnet.failureThreshold: after this many unsuccessful pings, the service is considered Dead (int)
 - mnet.hpa.enabled: set to true to monitor pods, false to only the service (bool)
-- mnet.hpa.percentage: At least this pecent of the pods of the service must be Healthy to consider the service Healthy (int)
+- mnet.hpa.percentage: At least this percent of the pods of the service must be Healthy to consider the service Healthy (int)

 Example service: